 - Dwell time => weight = 0,1.

-The engagement rate is therefore a mathematical formula of the type :
+The engagement rate is therefore a mathematical formula:

 (Likes x 1 + Comments x 5 + Repartages x 2 + Dwell time x 0.1) / number of views.

-As long as this rate is maintained, it continues to show the publication to more and more people.
+As long as this rate is maintained, it continues to show the post to more and more people.

 This is called virality, a well-known phenomenon in social networks.

 This phenomenon works as a spiral.
 Let’s take an example that is a bit schematic but that allows us to understand:

 I create my post.
 The algorithm will show my post to the 100 closest people in my network (we will come back to this part later).